Women in STEM: South Korea

 In 2012, 30.63% of students who enrolled in science programs in South Korea were female, a number that has been increasing since the digital revolution.
 Numbers of male and female students enrolled at most levels of education are comparable as well, though the gender difference is larger in higher education.
 Confucian beliefs in the lower societal value of women as well as other cultural factors could influence South Korea's STEM gender gap.
 In South Korea, as in other countries, the percentage of women in medicine (61.6%) is much higher than the percentage of women in engineering (15.4%) and other more math-based stem fields.
 In research occupations in science, technology, and innovation, women made up 17% of the workforce as of 2011.
 In South Korea, most women working in STEM fields are classified as "non-regular" or temporary employees, indicating poor job stability.
 In a study conducted by the University of Glasgow which examined math anxiety and test performance of boys and girls from various countries, researchers found that South Korea had a high sex difference in mathematics scores, with female students scoring significantly lower than and experiencing more math anxiety on math tests than male students.

 Thailand

-According to OECD data, about 53 percent of enrollment in STEM-related programs at the tertiary education level in Thailand are women.
+According to OECD data, about 53 percent of enrollment in science programs at the tertiary education level in Thailand are women.

+India

+In India, technical universities have begun forming programs to support female students.
+For instance, the Indian Institute of Technology Delhi (IIT Delhi) runs the Initiative for Gender Equity and Sensitisation (IGES), which organizes mentorship panels and provides mental health resources for women in science and engineering.